 The only major drawback of hardware wallets is their price.
 But we all know that good things don’t come cheap.

-Like the name suggests, paper wallets allow you to store your private and public keys on print, usually via QR codes.
+As the name suggests, paper wallets allow you to store your private and public keys on print, usually via QR codes.

 But it doesn’t have to be only paper.
-You can also print them on plastic, similar a to a credit card.
+You can also print them on plastic, similar to a credit card.

 As strange as it might sound, it’s actually a very safe solution to store your private keys.
 In order to spend money from your paper wallet, you need to first transfer it to a software wallet.
 This process is known as “sweeping”.